How Much Does It Cost to Repave a Driveway in 2025?

 Driveway Repaving Cost by Material

-Paving material is one of the biggest cost factors.
+Paving material is one of the most significant cost factors.
 In addition to the cost of the materials, some types also require more labor to install.

 MaterialAverage Cost per Sq.
 Ft.
 (All-In)